 Ask the Experts

-Holiday spending is driven largely by the current economic climate, among other factors.
-In order to help consumers keep their holiday budgets in check, we asked a panel of experts to share money-saving advice and insight on factors that affect holiday spending.
+Whether you plan to shop in person or online, holiday spending can add up quickly.
+To help consumers keep their holiday budgets in check, we asked a panel of experts to share money-saving advice and insight on factors that affect holiday spending.
 Click on the experts’ profiles below to read their bios and thoughts on the following key questions:

 - What tips do you have to help people avoid holiday overspending?